 Last, add all dry ingredients excluding the chocolate chips: almond flour, coconut flour, baking powder, erythritol or your low carb sweetener of choice and cocoa powder.
 Mix briefly until everything is well-combined.

-...and fill the batter into a muffin pan lined with paper cups.
+...and fill the mixture into a muffin pan lined with paper liners.
 Scatter the remaining chocolate chips on top.

 I used 2 heaped tablespoons of batter per muffin.